Who was St. Joseph?

 All told, it was a pretty enjoyable feast, and the smell of the grilled meat wafting up to us had my beagles on tippy toes trying to figure out the source.
 This made walking them in the mornings adventures of a different kind.
 They couldn’t wait to go for the scraps left behind, before the street cleaning.

 What about you?
-Have you ever been to a festa? would it be something you might like?
+Is there a patron saint festival where you are?
+Have you ever been? would it be something you might like?